How do I use RenderDoc on Android?¶

 If you have Android Studio open, it will interfere with RenderDoc’s debugging by attaching to the package itself.
 Either close it or disable adb integration in “Tools → Android → Enable ADB integration”.

-RenderDoc does its best to locate or provide necessary android tools.
-On windows, these tools are shipped with the distributions and all that’s required is java - either in your
+RenderDoc does its best to locate or provide necessary Android tools from the Android SDK.
+On Windows, these tools are shipped with the distributions and all that’s required is java - either in your

 PATH or via the